-The DS division's main geographic area of operations remain the WCSB, however activity levels continue to increase in the United States with the acquisition of IDF and through additions to the solid controls fleet of rental equipment.
+The DS division's main geographic area of operations is the WCSB, however activity levels continue to increase in the United States with the acquisition of IDF providing a presence in the Niobrara play in Colorado, and through additions to the solid controls fleet of rental equipment in Colorado and North Dakota.
 WCSB operations are coordinated from the Calgary, Alberta office, while U.S. operations are coordinated through the Denver, Colorado office.